Is FIT just a two-year college?

 After you have applied, you will receive an email confirmation with instructions to access MyFIT, your one-stop online resource for activating and completing your application.
 You will use MyFIT to monitor your application status and view your assigned FIT email account.
 If you have not provided us with a valid email address, it can take 3-4 weeks for this confirmation letter to arrive by postal mail.

-Our office offers information sessions and tours most Tuesdays, Wednesdays, and Fridays, in addition to one Saturday each month.
-These sessions, led by Admission Counselors, provide you with information about FIT, an overview of our programs, curriculum, and campus resources, and a guide to the admission and application process.
+Our office offers virtual information sessions most Tuesdays and Thursdays throughout the semester.
+These sessions, led by Admissions Counselors, provide you with information about FIT, an overview of our programs, curriculum, campus resources, and a guide to the application process.

-If your questions are not answered during an information session, one of our counselors will be happy to meet with you.
-For more information about coming to campus please see our Visit FIT page for current dates and to register for a session.
-We look forward to having you on campus soon!
+If your questions are not answered during a virtual information session, one of our counselors will be happy to speak with you.
+For more information about coming to campus please see our Visit FIT page for current dates and visit parameters.
+We look forward to speaking with you soon!